 Simple Dark Chocolate Mole Recipe

 Mole sauce, that mystical delicious dark spicy sauce that just makes your taste buds sit up and take notice.
 But how complicated is it to make?
 It's not!

 What is mole sauce?

 Mole (pronounced MOH-lay) comes from the Aztec word "molli" which loosely translates to the word "mixture".
-Mole is a sort of all encompassing term that brings Mexican ingredients together in a hugely deep flavor profile.
+Mole is a sort of all-encompassing term that brings Mexican ingredients together in a hugely deep flavor profile.
 While there are a ton of different mole recipes out there with lists of ingredients a mile long utilizing things like nuts, chilies, chocolate cacao nibs, spices, etc.

 Simple Four Ingredient Dark Chocolate Mole Sauce